winktool/pandrs/docs/API_GUIDE.md

 }
 ```

-This guide covers the essential patterns for working with PandRS Alpha 4.
+This guide covers the essential patterns for working with PandRS.
 For more examples, see the `examples/` directory in the repository.